-What should I do if I forget to take my thyroid medication?
+What you should do if you forget your thyroid medication

 Try to remember to take your medication.
-We know it’s difficult at first but you will soon get used to taking medication every day.
-If you do forget, DO NOT take two day’s medication together, just carry on as normal.
+It’s difficult at first but you will soon get used to taking medication every day.
+If you do forget, DO NOT take two day’s medication together – just carry on as normal.
 You may find if you have missed more than one day that you notice a recurrence of some of the symptoms you had before.

 If you struggle to remember, try purchasing a weekly pill container from your local pharmacy or online.
 There are lots to choose from to suit your needs.

 Do you still feel ill once your levels are within range?